cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 *  Fit-for-purpose IoT security
 *  Ability to view current temperatures numerically and trends graphically through a dashboard; possibly include forward performance modelling in an attempt to predict total cook time (note: not sure the prediction feasibility due the hard-to-predict infamous [**"Stall"**](http://amazingribs.com/tips_and_technique/the_stall.html), the bane of novice and wannabe pitmasters).
 *  Display of current temps on LCD upon button push
-*  Electronic notifications of some type  (SMS text, email, push, etc) for key conditions:  1) alarm if temperatures deviate from desired parameters (pit is too hot or too cold); 2) predictive and actual time to get internal meat temperature above food poisoning “danger zone”, between 40 and 140 deg F where food poisoning bacterial growth risks are greater (note this is mostly on the meat surface so pit temp is the key factor, unless meat is stuffed or contamination pushed into meat by the probe); and  3) alarm when food reaches desired cooking temperature to make final checks and remove from grill and rest meat within a [faux Cambro](http://amazingribs.com/tips_and_technique/faux_cambro.html).
+*  Electronic notifications of some type  (SMS text, email, push, etc) for key conditions:  1) alarm if temperatures deviate from desired parameters (pit is too hot or too cold); 2) predictive and actual time to get internal meat temperature above food poisoning “danger zone”, between 40 and 140 deg F (4.5 to 60 deg C) where food poisoning bacterial growth risks are greater (note this is mostly on the meat surface so pit temp is the key factor, unless meat is stuffed or contamination pushed into meat by the probe); and  3) alarm when food reaches desired cooking temperature to make final checks and remove from grill and rest meat within a [faux Cambro](http://amazingribs.com/tips_and_technique/faux_cambro.html).

 ## 3. Process Flow